 My interests are in post-Reformation Catholic history in Europe, with a particular focus on Britain and Ireland.
 The experience of the British and Irish Catholic communities at home and in exile is the main focus of my research.

 I lead the History of Catholicism research strand within the University's Centre for Catholic Studies.
 In this role, I act as conference director of the biennial Early Modern British and Irish Catholicism conference, which is organized jointly by Durham University and the University of Notre Dame.
-I am also an associate and member of the steering committee of the Queen Mary Centre for Religion and Literature in English, as well as serving as secretary of the Catholic Record Society.
+I am also a member of the steering committe of the Zurbarán Centre for Spanish and Latin American Art, as well as an associate and member of the steering committee of the Queen Mary Centre for Religion and Literature in English.

 - Kelly, James (2013).
 Convent Management.
 Volume 5 of six volume sources and editorial series.
 Pickering & Chatto.